coccoinomane/song/README.md

 * The 'ini' and 'pre' directories contain, respectively, parameter and precision files that can be fed to SONG.

-* The 'output' folder, initially empty, will containt the products of SONG computation usually in the form of text files.
+* The 'output' folder, initially empty, will contain the products of SONG computations, usually in the form of text files.

 ## CONTRIBUTE